chandnipatelTW/basic-aws-infrastructure/README.md

 ## 1) Requisition a new AWS environment
 ## 2) Fork this repo
-## 3) Run docker to generate and upload certificates
+## 3) Run docker to generate and upload certificates and ssh key pair

 ### Dependencies